iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 If you want to skip one column then you can give like this command.

-`INSERT INTO employee(firstname, lastname, age, salary, location) VALUES ('kapil', 'sharma', 30, 30000, 'bangalore');`
+`INSERT INTO employee(firstname, lastname, age, salary, location) VALUES ('rajesh', 'sharma', 32 , 30000, 'bangalore');`
 - here `middlename` column we have skipped and so `middlename` value will be `NULL`.
+- `NULL` value basically `undefined`.

+If you skip any column then you should mention column name, otherwise you have to insert all column data.
+Look at this command:

+`INSERT INTO employee VALUES ('rajesh', 'sharma', 32 , 30000, 'bangalore');`
+- you will get error (column count doesn't match value count) because you skip `middlename` column but you don't mention column name.